isakro/meso_patterns/README.md

 Stray finds: https://kartkatalog.geonorge.no/metadata/17150d2c-b50d-4792-80f4-0cb2ec5eaa79

 The site data has additionally been given a quality score based on the information available from the database *Askeladden*, associated with the spatial geometries (see article for more on this).
 The database is run by the Directorate for Cultural Heritage.
 This is not open, but researchers, students, and cultural resource management personell can apply for access: https://askeladden.ra.no/Askeladden (the page is currently only available in Norwegian).
-The correct sites can be found using the IDs provided in the column 'askeladden_id' of *sites.gpkg*.
+The sites can be found using the IDs provided in the column 'askeladden_id' of *sites.gpkg*.

 ### 5. Licenses
 The following data are under [the Norwegian Licence for Open Government Data (NLOD) 2.0](https://data.norge.no/nlod/en/2.0):
 * *sites.gpkg* is slightly modified site data originally provided by the Norwegian Directorate for Cultural Heritage (see above).
 * *lakes.gpkg* is from "the Norwegian lake database" as provided by [the Norwegian Water Resources and Energy Directorate](http://nedlasting.nve.no/gis/) (page only available in Norwegian).
 * *sediments.gpkg* is from "Sediments" as provided by [the Geological Survey of Norway](https://www.ngu.no/en/topic/datasets).
-* GeoTIFF files in gis_data/studyarea are from "National elevation model DTM10" as provided by [the Norwegian Mapping Authority](https://hoydedata.no/LaserInnsyn/).
+* GeoTIFF files in *gis_data\studyarea\* are from "National elevation model DTM10" as provided by [the Norwegian Mapping Authority](https://hoydedata.no/LaserInnsyn/).

-GeoTIFF files in gis_data/region are from EU-DEM v.1.1 as provided by [the European Union, Copernicus Land Monitoring Service 2018, European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
+GeoTIFF files in *gis_data\region\* are from EU-DEM v.1.1 as provided by [the European Union, Copernicus Land Monitoring Service 2018, European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
 This is open and free following the Copernicus data and information policy Regulation (EU) No 1159/2013 of 12 July 2013: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32013R1159

 The following files are based on shoreline displacement data derived from Sørensen et al. 2015, available in Solheim 2017, and Sørensen et al. 2014.
 Both are under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/):
 * *bamble.csv*, *gunnarsrod.csv*, *recode_bamble.txt*, *recode_gunnarsrod.txt*